babel/babel/packages/babel-plugin-transform-for-of/README.md

 }
 ```

-### `assumeArray`

-This will apply the optimization shown below to all for-of loops by assuming that all loops are arrays.

-Can be useful when you just want a for-of loop to represent a basic for loop over an array.

 #### Abrupt completions

 In loose mode an iterator's `return` method will not be called on abrupt completions caused by thrown errors.

 Please see [google/traceur-compiler#1773](https://github.com/google/traceur-compiler/issues/1773) and
 [babel/babel#838](https://github.com/babel/babel/issues/838) for more information.

+### `assumeArray`
+`boolean`, defaults to `false`

+This will apply the optimization shown below to all for-of loops by assuming that _all_ loops are arrays.

+Can be useful when you just want a for-of loop to represent a basic for loop over an array.

 ### Optimization